HybridTier: an Adaptive and Lightweight CXL-Memory Tiering System: Introduction

 \section{Introduction}

-Modern applications \cite{cachelib_paper, twitter_paper, jellyfish} are demanding memory with increasingly larger capacity and bandwidth.
+Modern applications~\cite{cachelib_paper, twitter_paper, gap, xgboost_git} demand increasingly large memory capacity and high bandwidth.
 To keep up with this fast growth, one potential solution is to install more and higher-capacity DRAM modules.
-However, since main memory is already one of the most expensive components in data center servers, purchasing more DRAM modules will only exacerbate this cost.
-Meta reports that 37$\%$ of the total cost of ownership per rack is spent on memory alone \cite{tpp}.
-Moreover, the growth in DRAM density has been slowing down since the last decade \cite{mem_prospect, mem_scaling_onur}, further limiting the capacity scalability of main memory.
+However, the amount of DRAM within a single server is limited due to space constraints.
+In addition, main memory is already one of the most expensive components in data center servers.
+Meta reports that 37$\%$ of the total cost of ownership per rack is spent on memory alone~\cite{tpp}.
+Purchasing more DRAM modules will only exacerbate this trend.
+Moreover, the growth in DRAM density has been slowing down since the last decade~\cite{mem_prospect, mem_scaling_onur}, further limiting the capacity scalability of main memory.

-Compute Express Link (CXL) based memory tiering is one of the most promising solutions to this challenge.
-CXL is an industry-standard interconnect protocol.
-Memory (e.g. DDR4 and DDR5 DRAM) attached through the CXL interface is byte-addressable, directly accessible by the host CPU, and supports standard memory allocation interfaces.
-Compared to local DRAM, CXL-attached memory has a larger capacity and lower cost-per-GB, but higher latency and lower bandwidth.
-Different CXL memory devices can have different latency and bandwidth, depending on the CXL controllers and memory technologies \cite{uiuc_cxl}.
-As shown in Figure \ref{fig:cxl_block}, compared to local DRAM, current CXL memory devices introduce 50$-$100 ns of additional access latency \cite{tpp}, while achieving 20$-$70$\%$ of its bandwidth \cite{uiuc_cxl}.
-Therefore, placing only the hot data in local DRAM and the rest in CXL-memory can improve the system memory capacity at a lower cost.
+Compute Express Link (CXL) based memory tiering is a promising solution to this challenge.
+CXL is an industry-standard interconnect protocol \cite{cxl}.
+Memory (e.g., DDR4/5 DRAM) attached through CXL interface is byte-addressable, directly accessible by the host CPU, and supports standard memory allocation interfaces.
+Compared to local DRAM, CXL-attached memory has a larger capacity and lower cost-per-GB, as the CXL bus consumes less power and allows DRAM modules to be utilized in a more compact form factor.
+On the other hand, CXL memory suffers from higher latency and lower bandwidth.
+As shown in Figure~\ref{fig:cxl_block}, compared to local DRAM, CXL memory devices introduce 50$-$100 ns of additional access latency~\cite{tpp}, while achieving 20$-$70$\%$ of its bandwidth~\cite{uiuc_cxl}.
+Therefore, a tiering system should prioritize placing hot data in local DRAM (fast-tier) while keeping cold data in CXL memory (slow-tier) for better performance.

-To fully exploit the benefits of CXL-memory, the prerequisite is to understand the workloads.
-Modern large memory workloads tend to exhibit skewed memory accesses, where the majority of memory accesses are focused on a small portion of data.
-Twitter and Meta both report that the popularity distribution of in-memory caching workloads largely follows Zipfian distribution with a high degree of skewness \cite{cachelib_paper, twitter_paper}, where a small fraction of memory consumes the majority of accesses.
-For instance, the Meta content delivery network (CDN) cache follows a Zipfian distribution where the top 20\% hottest items consume 60\% of all accesses \cite{cachelib_paper}.
-This skewness in access distribution synergies well with memory tiering.